 The most overlooked area of marketing optimization is the landing page.
-Landing pages are a little more difficult in e-commerce environments because of the OMS and shopping cart, but you’d be surprised at how offers, ratings, and trust badges can increase shopping cart conversions.
+As well as, landing pages are a little more difficult in e-commerce environments because of the OMS and shopping cart, but you’d be surprised at how offers, ratings, and trust badges can increase shopping cart conversions.

 However, multi-step e-commerce, as in the case of high ticket exercise products, can start the sales process with landing pages.
 This is where you can really goose up your response rates and sales.